Monday, February 22, 2010

 22 Luxembourg

-B: The opening lines are the highlight of what is a fairly naff set of lyrics, all told.
+B: The opening lines are the highlight of what is a fairly naff set of lyrics.

 A: This builds itself up to a killer chorus only to hold back, but that’s sort of in touch with the lyrics.
-The electric guitar is of course a no-no, but I’d completely forgotten this song and am fairly pleasantly surprised to remake its acquaintance.
+The electric guitar is of course a no-no. I’d completely forgotten this song though and am [fairly] pleasantly surprised to remake its acquaintance.

-V: They can’t have been far behind Barbara Dex in the, er, Barbara Dex awards.
-The live performance underscores the way the song hedges its bets, allowing for a big orchestral arrangement but still being all drums and keyboards at the same time.
-You can kind of understand why Luxembourg pulled out, watching it.
-They sound alright though.
+V: They sound alright, but can’t have been far behind Barbara Dex in the, er, Barbara Dex awards.
+The performance underscores the way the song hedges its bets, allowing for a big orchestral arrangement but still being all drums and keyboards.
+You can kind of understand why Luxembourg gave up, watching it.

 23 Finland

 B: Great rhythm to “Kuunnellaan, katsellaan, kuljetaan”.
-The title is done to a very early death, but then this goes with the rest of the lyrics: it’s now or never.
-(Never in this case.)
+The title is done to a very early death, but that goes with the rest of the lyrics: it’s now or never.
+(Never, in this case.)

 A: Is this wilfully old-fashioned or just old-fashioned?
 The Finnish makes it sound even less contemporary somehow.
-Could be an entry from 20 years earlier.
+It could be an entry from 20 years earlier.

-V: Hmm, all a bit Willeke Alberti a year early, isn’t it.
+V: Hmm, all a bit Willeke Alberti a year early.

 24 United Kingdom